 Hagen's other roles at Liberty included serving as Director of the Student-Athlete Advisory Committee, committee member during NCAA recertification and as a track & field graduate assistant coach.

 Well versed in college athletics at the national level, Hagen has served as a peer reviewer for NCAA certification and co-presented at the 2012 and 2014 NCAA Regional Rules Seminar.
-He is a member of the National Association for Athletic Compliance (NAAC), and has previously served as a member of the NAAC Legislation and Governance, Reasonable Standards, and Professional Development Committees.
+A former member of the National Association for Athletic Compliance (NAAC), he previously served as a member of the NAAC Legislation and Governance, Reasonable Standards, and Professional Development Committees.

 In addition, Hagen is NAAC Education Certified.
 From 2012 to 2017, he was a member of the Conference Commissioners Association of Compliance Administrators.
 He has also served on the National Letter of Intent Advisory Committee, and NCAA Technology Advisory Committee.